Master of Arts in Education

 - Candidates must demonstrate the knowledge, skills, and disposition for teaching.

 - A strong liberal arts and sciences baccalaureate degree with at least 2.75 cumulative undergraduate GPA (3.0 preferred)

 - Personal statement regarding the desire and disposition to work with students with disabilities.

-For questions regarding the Master of Arts in Education program, contact the Lisa Goran, Department of Education, Education Department Chair/MAE Elementary and Special Education.
+For questions regarding the Master of Arts in Education program, contact the Department of Education.